QuaSi-Software/Documentation/docs/resie_exemplary_energy_systems.md

 File: [`examples/multi_family_house.json`](https://github.com/QuaSi-Software/resie/tree/master/examples)

 This example represents the energy system of a multi-family house with electricity, space heating and domestic hot water demands.
+In this first example, a single configuration of the components is simulated and described.
+Further below in [this chapter](resie_exemplary_energy_systems.md/#optimisation-and-sensitivity-analysis-of-the-multi-family-house), an optimisation of the component sizing and a sensitivity analysis is shown.

-Electricity is supplied by a photovoltaic plant, a battery and the public electricity grid, where the battery is not allowed to take energy from or deliver energy to the grid.
+In this example, electricity is supplied by a photovoltaic plant, a battery and the public electricity grid, where the battery is not allowed to take energy from or deliver energy to the grid.
 Heat is supplied by an air-source heat pump using ambient air as a heat source.
 Two buffer tanks are used to separate space heating and domestic hot water at different temperature levels.
-The connections from the hotter domestic hot water buffer tank to the colder heating buffer tank and the heating demand are disabled, as ReSiE automatically cools down thermal energy and would therefore transfer energy between these components.
+The connections from the hotter domestic hot water buffer tank to the colder heating buffer tankW and the heating demand are disabled, as ReSiE automatically cools down thermal energy and would therefore transfer energy between these components.
 The connections from the heating buffer tank to the DHW demand and the DHW buffer tank can be allowed, as the temperature is lower and no energy will be delivered.

 The heat pump is modelled as an inverter heat pump with a Carnot-based COP, part-load dependencies, icing behaviour and losses.
 It supplies heat at two different temperature levels through one heat output interface and one shared thermal bus, in order to serve the thermal energy for space heating at a lower temperature than for domestic hot water.
 This improves the COP compared to supplying all heat at the higher domestic hot water temperature level.